Station Name: BRADFORD EXCHANGE

 hoto by Nigel Brassington

-An entrance to Bradford Exchange Station still extant in January 2005
+An entrance to Bradford Exchange Station still extant in January 2005.
+Bradford crown court is seen above occupying the site of the station.

 P